udacity/CarND-Vehicle-Detection/README.md

 For SVC, I ended up using the 'rbf' kernel and C=2 in [train.py](./train.py), as determined by [tune_train.py](./tune_train.py), on the project data set.

 Classifers for both algorithms were trained but finally I used the LinearSVC for project submission since it is faster and the result is better just using the default parameters.

+## Choice of features

+Different combinations of features were tested throughout the entire pipeline.
+It turned out that the 'YCrCb' color space works best for HOG features and 'HLS' color space works best for color histogram features.
+I ended up using all channels of the 'YCrCb' color space for HOG features, and just the 'S' channel of the 'HLS' color space for color histogram features.
+The spatial bin features was not used.

 # Model validation
 To validate the model, a separate test data set (10% split from training data) was used in [validate.py](./validate.py).
-The validation score is 0.9938 for SVC and 0.9905 for LinearSVC.
+The validation score is 0.9938 for SVC and 0.9935 for LinearSVC.

 # Sliding window search
 I used two-level sliding windows, 64x64 and 128x128, on the lower-half of the image frame.
 80% overlap is used for the final pipeline.